martinthomson/quic-tls/draft-thomson-quic-tls.md

   service exposure to on-path attackers.
 The only possible problem is in authenticating the initial value, so that peers can be sure that they haven't missed an initial message.
+  TODO: I have no objection to using a randomized starting packet number.
+Would that be super valuable?
+It's not clear to me how important protecting against off-path vs on-path is?
+We have talked about doing random packet number jumps to replace per-packet entropy, so this is definitely plausible.

 In addition to denying endpoints messages, an attacker to generate packets that cause no state change in a recipient.
 See {{useless}} for a discussion of these